gsteixeira/polyglottic-euler/README.md

-# polyglottic-euler
+# polyglottic-stuff
-Common programming problems written in multiple languages
+Common programming exercises written in multiple languages

 Here are solutions for exercises in:
 - Python